softgraph/rpi-device-utils/local/midi-mon/README.md

 - You can use `aconnect -l` command to see which MIDI devices and ports are available.
   - ALSA sequencer connection manager (`aconnect`) is a utility to connect and disconnect two existing ports on ALSA sequencer system.
+- Also, you can use `local/midi-mon/aconnect_x` command to see the summary of input/output devices.
 - Examples:

 ```shell